 Young Adult Treatment Team

-Sean Walsh, Chief Executive Officer
+Sean Walsh, President

-Sean Walsh is the Chief Executive Officer of Meadows Behavioral Healthcare and is responsible for the oversight of its family of programs which include The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, Remuda Ranch at The Meadows, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.
+Sean Walsh is the President and Chief Executive Officer of Meadows Behavioral Healthcare and is responsible for the oversight of its family of programs which include The Meadows, Gentle Path at The Meadows, Claudia Black Young Adult Center, The Meadows Ranch, Rio Retreat Center at The Meadows, The Meadows Outpatient Center, and Willow House at The Meadows.
 Sean has been in the behavioral health field since 1996.
 Sean has a clinical background and although he has been a treatment center executive since 2009, he is a licensed therapist and is highly invested in ensuring quality care to the patients The Meadows serves.
 Sean came to The Meadows from Calvary Addiction Recovery Center where he was the Chief Executive Officer.
-Prior to Calvary, Sean was the COO of Laurel Ridge Treatment Center in San Antonio, he has held a wide variety of positions in the treatment field ranging from; Director of Outpatient, Risk Management, Case Management, Intake and has been a primary therapist specializing in treating young adults.
+Prior to Calvary, Sean was the COO of Laurel Ridge Treatment Center in San Antonio, and he has held a wide variety of positions in the treatment field ranging from Director of Outpatient, Risk Management, Case Management, Intake, and has been a primary therapist specializing in treating young adults.

-Claudia Black, PhD, MSW
+Claudia Black, Ph.D., MSW

 Claudia Black’s seminal work with children impacted by substance abuse in the late 1970s created the foundation for the adult child movement.
 Today Dr. Black is a renowned author and trainer internationally recognized for her pioneering and contemporary work with family systems and addictive disorders.
-She sits on the Advisory Board for the National Association of Children of Alcoholics, and the Advisory Council of the Moyer Foundation and also serves as an Addiction and Trauma Program Specialist for The Meadows.
+She sits on the Advisory Board for the National Association of Children of Alcoholics and the Advisory Council of the Moyer Foundation and also serves as an Addiction and Trauma Program Specialist for The Meadows.
 Dr. Black is the recipient of numerous national awards including the 2004 Distinguished Alumni Award from the University of Washington School of Social Work, the 2010 Conway Hunter Award for excellence in the field of addictions, the 2012 Robert Rehmar Addiction Professional Award, and the 2014 Father Joseph C. Martin Professional Excellence Award.
 Dr. Black has been a keynote speaker on Capitol Hill in Washington, D.C. and on Parliament Hill in Ottawa, Canada.